sspencer/mock/README.md

 `-openapi` turns each path operation into a simple `200` JSON stub.
 Path parameters `{id}` become `:id`.
 You can combine `-openapi` with `.http` files;
-both are loaded, and the `.http` files are still watched for changes.
+both are loaded.
+The OpenAPI file is watched for changes, including when it is used alone (`mock -openapi spec.yaml`).

 Checked-in samples: